 The event organizer, Historic Hudson Valley, engages an army of 1,000 volunteers to assemble the pumpkins on the grounds of Van Cortlandt Manor, a post-Revolutionary War estate.
 The site’s manor and ferry houses are spooky sets for the pumpkins in the dark.
 Contributing to the eerie atmosphere is the piped in soundtrack.

-In 2021, Long Islanders won’t have to trek north to feed their craving for pumpkins.
-The Great Jack O’Lantern Blaze will be staged at a second location this year – the Old Bethpage Village Restoration.
+Long Islanders don’t have to trek north to feed their craving for pumpkins.
+The Great Jack O’Lantern Blaze is staged at a second location – the Old Bethpage Village Restoration.

 Ticket Info for the Great Jack O’Lantern Blaze

 Purchase your tickets to the Great Jack O’Lantern Blaze in advance on the event website.
 Admission times begin at sundown and continue in 1/2 hour blocks.
 The final entry time is 9:00.
-The organizers offered a FLEX ticket option in 2021, permitting to ticket holders to attend any day or time session, even those that were sold out.
-The FLEX ticket also included a complimentary snack and drink of choice.
-However, the FLEX tickets sold out immediately.
-Next year, I’ll definitely try this option.
-Or at least I hope I’ll be on top of my pumpkin game.
+The organizers offer a FLEX ticket option, permitting ticket holders to attend any day or time session, even those that are sold out.
+The FLEX ticket also includes a complimentary snack and drink of choice.
+However, the FLEX tickets sell out almost immediately.
+To snag one of these coveted tickets, you really need to be on top of your pumpkin game.

 The Blaze is a rain or shine event.
 So, you can buy your tickets well in advance and hope the weather’s nice.
 Or, wait to see the forecast and then take a chance that tickets will still be available online.
 No tickets are sold on site at either the Hudson Valley or Long Island locations.

 I’ve gone in the rain, the bitter cold and on perfect Indian summer evenings.
 It’s definitely better when the weather’s good and tickets are almost always available at the last minute for later, mid-week sessions.